zengm-games/zengm/README.md

 recompile.
 This simply runs both `yarn run start` and `yarn run watch` together, which alternatively can be run separately if you wish.

 By default this will build the basketball version of the game.
-For football or hockey, set the SPORT environment variable to "football" or "hockey", like:
+For other sports, set the SPORT environment variable to "football", "baseball", or "hockey", like:

     SPORT=football yarn run start-watch